Shrutishinha/LeetCode-Daily-Solve/README.md

 <div align="center">

-### 🧠 Keep Solving.
+## 🧠 Keep Solving.
 Keep Learning.
 Keep Improving.

+**250+ problems solved → 500+ is the next milestone.**

-⭐ If this repository helps you, consider giving it a star.
+⭐ If you find this repository useful, consider giving it a star!

 </div>